 But at some time just before six am, I am standing at the summit of an active volcano facing the most perfect sunrise I’ve ever seen.
 I have done it.

 The Batur Volcano Sunrise Trek in Bali is a popular climb.
 And all things considered, it’s relatively easy.
 You start at around about the 1000m mark and hike up the remaining 700m, in the middle of the night, to watch the sunrise from the summit.
 The are several paths up (apparently we took the hardest one) and dozens, if not hundreds, of companies offering organised tours and private hikes with experienced guides.
+This is, after all, one of the most popular things to do in Bali.
 But that doesn’t mean it’s not a challenge, and for me it was the toughest challenge of the year.